virjilakrum/ocaml-zk/README.md

 # ZKOCaml

-A novel OCaml library for zero-knowledge proofs with optimized off-chain computation.
+A framework OCaml library for zero-knowledge proofs with optimized off-chain computation.

 ## Features